Kielder and The National Park

 Kielder and the National Park

 Kielder and the National Park brings together Kielder Water, Kielder Observatory and the Northumberland National Park – it’s nature on a grand scale!
 The views are bigger, the night sky brighter, the sports wilder and the smiles wider.
 We’re home to the biggest man-made lake in Northern Europe and, at over 250 square miles, the largest working forest in England.
-The best way to explore Kielder is to start at one of our three visitor centres, Tower Knowe, Leaplish or Kielder Castle.
+The best way to explore Kielder is to start at one of the visitor centres, Tower Knowe or Kielder Castle.
 So what are you waiting for?
-Follow these directions to get here and get ready for the greater outdoors made just for you.
+Follow these directions to get there and get ready for the greater outdoors made just for you.

 Art at Kielder

-Located only 600m from Kielder Castle, ‘The grass seemed darker than ever’ features more than 350 individually painted fence palings encircling a section of the forest floor, now painted black.
+Located only 600m from Kielder Castle, ‘The grass seemed darker than ever’ was created by Fiona Curran in 2016 and features more than 350 individually painted fence palings encircling a section of the forest floor, now painted black.
 The piece is inspired by the history of enclosure of the English landscape, reflecting, in particular, the Black Act of the 18th Century.
 This Act enabled the death sentence to be passed on people suspected of poaching on the newly-enclosed land, or those found in the forest with blackened faces.
 Click here to download more on ‘The grass seemed darker than ever’.

 Many people visit the Park for this open-air art experience, located at several different sites around the lake and within the forest.
 Most pieces are fully accessible to visitors and along the Lakeside Way there is the opportunity to explore some of the contemporary work, including the futuristic Belvedere shelter, the three large rotating Janus Chairs and Silvas Capitalis, also known as the ‘giant forest head’!